 “I wanted to address the lack of proper support for young female professionals, to empower them to build a network of support and overcome struggles like I myself had experienced.”

-Alicia’s idea would help professional women to connect with one another and empower themselves, she would create a community for women, she said: “I wanted to develop a support network to help them understand their emotional needs and also get a chance to improve and learn new skills by attending interesting and informative events.
-Additionally, I liked the idea of providing potential financial support, for example; if a woman needs a travel ticket, then Cuidando en Femenino can help get them the best deal.”
+Alicia’s idea was to help professional women connect with one another and empower themselves by creating a community for women.
+“I wanted to develop a support network to help them understand their emotional needs and also get a chance to improve and learn new skills by attending interesting and informative events.
+Additionally, I liked the idea of providing potential financial support, for example; if a woman needs a travel ticket, then Cuidando en Femenino can help get her the best deal.”

 Alicia knew the main focus for her business was to help in as many ways as possible, however she did not have the business experience to know how to achieve this.
 It caused her significant stress and concern.
 “I had so many fears, I was afraid of not having enough money at the end of the month.
 I had always worked for a company, and I had no experience running a business.”

 This lack of practical skills and the fear of failure threatened to doom Alicia’s business before it had begun.
 Then by chance Alicia attended an entrepreneurial event and heard about Youth Business Spain (YBS), Youth Business International's member in Spain, in partnership with the Citi Foundation, learning about the opportunities and support they could provide to her as a young entrepreneur.

-Through YBS, Alicia was able to get vital entrepreneurship skills training, they helped her shape her business plan, she recalls: “We started by putting the social aspect at the core of my business.
+Through YBS, Alicia was able to get vital entrepreneurship skills training.
+They also helped her shape her business plan.
+“We started by putting the social aspect at the core of my business.
 Having this clear idea on what I wanted to achieve and how was really invaluable.”

 The practical experience helped her get her venture off the ground.
 Soon after starting, Alicia was matched with a volunteer business mentor, dedicated to helping her specific needs in running her business.
 Being able to connect with other entrepreneurs through Youth Business Spain has done wonders for her confidence and determination to succeed.